liatgin/Images-Voting-App/README.txt

 2. The app stack is React + Typescript + Next.js on client side and FastAPI + Python on backend with PostgresSQL
-3. Regarding the front: I thought it making sense to cache the images in localStorage since we using the same 100 images all the time but When I set the images in localStorage the app became very slow and since I had time constrains I decided not to investigatre the problem and not to cache the images.
+3. Regarding the front: I thought it making sense to cache the images in localStorage since we using the same 100 images all the time but When I set the images in localStorage the app became very slow and since I had time constrains I decided not to investigate the problem and not to cache the images.
+   But I still think it a good idea to cache the images